usnistgov/oar-metadata/model/README-NERDm.md

 As of this writing, the Core NERDm schema and its framework stands at version 0.7 and is compatible with the "draft-04" version of JSON Schema.
 Version 1.0 is projected to be released in 2023.
-In that release, the NERDm schemas will be updated to the "draft2020" version of JSON Schema.
-Other improvements will include stronger support for RDF and the Linked Data Platform through its support of JSON-LD.
+In that release, the NERDm schemas will be updated to the "draft2020" version of JSON Schema [2, 3].
+Other improvements will include stronger support for RDF and the Linked Data Platform through its support of JSON-LD [5].

 ## Key Links